dhabersack/islovely.co/_pages/about.md

   <img src="/assets/cooper-and-dom.jpg" alt="Cooper and I">

   <figcaption>
-    Cooper is an Elo, a not-yet-officially-recognized breed.
+    Cooper is an Elo-pup, a not-yet-officially-recognized breed.
 You can follow him on Instagram at <a href="https://instagram.com/coopertheelo">@coopertheelo</a>.
   </figcaption>
 </figure>